bsbhadwal/rag_qa_pipeline/README.md

 1. Open your web browser to the application's URL.
 2. In the text area, type a question about the codebase.
 Examples include:

   * `What does the <function_name> do?`
   * `Explain how a <feature> works?`
   * `What is the return type of <function>?`
 (See config.py for a comprehensive list of questions)

 3. Click the "Get Answer" button.
-4. The system will display the generated answer along with the source file references that were used as context.
+4. The system will display the generated answer along with the source file references and their relevance score that were used as context.

 ## Project Structure